urbanyeti/stardew-better-ranching/README.md

 * 2.0.3:
     * Fixed bug causing animal hearts to display over building they are in.
 * 2.0.4:
+	* Added support for custom harvest items to display above animals!
 	* Fixed bug causing "Hide Hearts w/ Max Friendship" setting to be ignored for pets

 <h2>Other Contributors</h2>